Here’s a pair of worksheets a teacher sent in.

 This Is Low Level!

 This is just a new way of asking “2 plus what equals 3?”
 This is low-level thinking.
-If I’m being generous, we’re at Apply on Bloom’s.
+We’re recalling basic addition facts.

 The teacher who sent these in noticed that his students enjoyed the puzzles at first, but quickly tired of them.
 “What’s wrong?” he wondered.
 Aren’t puzzles supposed to be fun?